MorrellLAB/BAD_Mutations/Manual/BAD_Mutations_Manual_v0.1.md

 <span>`BAD_Mutations` </span>offers three subcommands, `setup`, `fetch`,
 and `predict`.
 They are summarized below.

-Subcommands, Options, and Switches {#subcommands-options-and-switches .unnumbered}
+Subcommands, Options, and Switches
 ----------------------------------

 Note: <span>`BAD_Mutations` </span>example command lines will be provided at the end of the setup, predict and fetch sections below.

-General Options {#general-options .unnumbered}
+General Options
 ---------------

 <span>`BAD_Mutations` </span>takes the following general options: